-Finishing my degree and my old job, together with starting a new job (let's hope it's a career maybe? *crosses fingers*) took its toll not only on my lifestyle (read terrible eating habits and sleep pattern) but also on travelling, the thing I love probably the most (together with blogging, reading books and being an irrational idiot).
+Finishing my degree and my old job, together with starting a new job (let's hope it's a career maybe?) took its toll not only on my lifestyle (read: terrible eating habits and sleep pattern) but also on travelling, the thing I love probably the most (together with blogging, obviously).
 Do you remember the last time I went to Czech Republic?
 No?
 Well, I don't either.
-Thanks God I blogged about it so I now can say that it was almost a whole massive longhuuusive year ago.
+Thank God I blogged about it so I now can say that it was almost a whole massive longhuuusive year ago.
 A YEAR AGO.
 How did that happen?!
 Guess this explains that when I got five days off work, the first thing I did was booking flights to the homeland.
 Oh yes.
 Here are a few snaps from the infamous journey to 'spring-like' Czech Republic.

 On the top of that - it was absolutely freezin' in Czech Republic, with loads of snow and cold wind - and I was totally dressed for that sort of weather, as I always am (not).
-Bein' home with my family was great, no matter how cold it was, and I had a lovely time really.
-Am comin' back in July to make up for the Christmas' and birthdays' I've missed in past few years!
+Being home with my family was great, no matter how cold it was, and I had a lovely time really.
+I'm coming back in July to make up for the Christmas' and birthdays' I've missed in past few years!

 For those who don't live with parents anymore, do you miss that 'home'?